 - Talk to an attorney: Nursing homes can be held liable when a resident is abused or neglected by staff members, but these claims are extremely complex.
 An Edmond nursing home abuse attorney from our firm can help you through the entire process and ensure your loved one’s rights are protected at all times.

 Victims of nursing home abuse and neglect often do not come forward.
-In many cases, elders do not understand that the abuse or neglect is happening.
-It is important that family members and loved ones report suspected abuse or neglect if you notice that your loved one:
+In many cases, elders do not understand that the elder abuse or neglect is happening.
+It is important that family members and loved ones report suspected elder abuse or neglect if you notice that your loved one:

 - Has become disoriented or confused due to an overdose of medication or improperly administered and monitored medication